Install HiGHS

 HiGHS with HiPO

-HiGHS does not have any external dependencies, however, the new interior point solver HiPO uses BLAS and Metis.
+HiGHS does not have any external dependencies, however, the new interior point solver HiPO uses BLAS.
 At the moment HiPO is optional and can be enabled via CMake.
-To build HiPO, you need to have Metis and BLAS installed on your machine.
+To build HiPO, you need to have BLAS installed on your machine.
 Please follow the instructions below.

 BLAS